 The great thing about gardening is that there is so much history, tradition and vats of knowledge and information available.

-Since humans walked on 2 legs they’ve been gardening in one form or another, so I guess we all should have a little of the gardener in us somewhere – and maybe even a few gardening proverbs!
+Since humans walked on 2 legs they’ve been gardening in one form or another, (or at least foraging in the wild!) so I guess we all should have a little of the gardener in us somewhere – and maybe even a few gardening proverbs!

 Here’s a quote that used to confuse me terribly when I was a child!:

 “As the garden grows so does the gardener.”

 There is a wealth of knowledge in a growing space.
 It’s always a good idea to chat with an ageing gardener.
 Pick their brains!
 Most of them will love sharing their expertise in the garden.
 And a lot of gardeners will quote gardening proverbs in the form of traditional sayings as a way of life.

 I love this quote.
 I lived overseas from my family and friends for many years and this quote has particular significance for me .

 This wonderful gardening proverb even appears on new baby greeting cards.

 “A garden is a work of art in progress.”